What does it mean to be a software developer?

 I used to copy past some quotes from evangelists concerning different subject (which are important and often source of endless conversations, like unit testing for example) in my note system to have them when I need them.

 It makes sens: these people have a lot of experience, are passionate and put a lot of their time into development.
-Thus, their opinion is worst the consideration.
+Thus, their opinion is worse the consideration.

 Be careful though: not every good practice from evangelists will apply to your specific problem.
 Use these arguments if it makes sens.
 Don’t quote for the sake of quoting.